pytorch/pytorch/docs/source/storage.rst

 There are also special cases where tensors do not have a typical storage, or no storage at all:
   - Tensors on ``"meta"`` device: Tensors on the ``"meta"`` device are used for shape inference and do not hold actual data.
-  - Fake Tensors: Another internal tool used by PyTorch's compiler are `FakeTensor <https://pytorch.org/docs/stable/torch.compiler_fake_tensor.html>`_ which are based on a similar idea.
+  - Fake Tensors: Another internal tool used by PyTorch's compiler is `FakeTensor <https://pytorch.org/docs/stable/torch.compiler_fake_tensor.html>`_ which is based on a similar idea.

-Tensor subclasses or tensor-like object may also display unusual behaviours.
+Tensor subclasses or tensor-like objects can also display unusual behaviours.
+In general, we do not expect many use cases to require operating at the Storage level!

 Legacy Typed Storage
 --------------------